The Operator Story

 How I Manage the Work

-I run a pizza oven company and a VW parts business.
-Both are heavily automated by AI systems I built.
+Both businesses are heavily automated by AI systems I built.
 That's not a conflict with consulting.
 It's the proof that the consulting works.
+Consulting clients get my full attention.

 How I Think About AI